 The equipment in our lab is very different to conventional computer repair/servicing workshops.
 Most of our recovery hardware comes from Russia and Canada, along with our Homeland Security-based forensic software from the USA.
 To protect both our own trade secrets, and our clients’ confidentiality, we unfortunately can’t let anyone further than our reception area.
 In fact, we can’t even tell you the names of some of the equipment below.
-But if you’re in the IT or computer trade, we’re always happy to nurture business relationships.
-If you’re interested in our trade pricing and partnerships, please call 0800 77 77 22 or email Darren for further information.

 - Clean room: even slight contamination from dust, hairs or moisture can wreck an otherwise perfectly recoverable drive.
 To ensure no contaminants can get onto the platters or under the heads of your disk, we do all our drive repairs in a custom-built clean room.
 Here’s a close-up of James working on a drive in the clean-room.